liangyiying0215/SLC_Honeycomb/README.md

 ## Citation

-If you find this work useful, please cite.
+If you find this work useful, please cite it.

 ## License